antimof/UxPlay/README.md

    `pacman -S mingw-w64-x86_64-libplist mingw-w64-x86_64-gstreamer mingw-w64-x86_64-gst-plugins-base`

-    Note that libplist will be linked statically to the uxplay executable.
     If you are trying a different Windows build system, MSVC versions of GStreamer for Windows are available from the [official GStreamer site](https://gstreamer.freedesktop.org/download/), but only the MinGW 64-bit build on MSYS2 has been tested.